-23 Although knowledge of how to transform resources into rights enjoyment will change over time, rapid and abrupt changes in best practice technology are unlikely.
+&lt;sup>23 Although knowledge of how to transform resources into rights enjoyment will change over time, rapid and abrupt changes in best practice technology are unlikely.

-24 The APFs for HRMI's 2021 ESR metrics were constructed in 2021 using all data available at that time since 1995 For several of the indicators, specifically, the PISA indicators, the food security indicator and the affordable housing indicator, data are not available as far back as 1995.
+&lt;sup>24 The APFs for HRMI's 2022 ESR metrics were constructed in 2021 using all data available at that time since 1995 For several of the indicators, specifically, the PISA indicators, the food security indicator and the affordable housing indicator, data are not available as far back as 1995.
 In those cases, we use all available data when constructing the APFs.

-25 The book, Fukuda-Parr, Lawson-Remer, and Randolph (2015) and two papers, Fukuda-Parr, Lawson-Remer, and Randolph (2009), and Randolph, Fukuda-Parr and Lawson-Remer (2010) further detail the basic methodology, although the 2021 version of the International SERF Index, the version upon which HRMI's 2021 Update of its ESR metrics are based, incorporates some additional refinements as indicated in this technical note.
+&lt;sup>25 The book, Fukuda-Parr, Lawson-Remer, and Randolph (2015) and two papers, Fukuda-Parr, Lawson-Remer, and Randolph (2009), and Randolph, Fukuda-Parr and Lawson-Remer (2010) further detail the basic methodology, although the 2022 version of the International SERF Index, the version upon which HRMI's 2022 Update of its ESR metrics are based, incorporates some additional refinements as indicated in this technical note.

-26 To guard against measurement error and ensure that the frontiers reflect what is reasonably achievable, observations from countries engaged in civil war at the time of the observation were eliminated, and for purposes of estimating the frontier, the per capita income corresponding to observations occurring in the wake of the Post USSR transition when per capita income levels in many of the former Soviet Republics and Eastern European countries briefly and temporarily plummeted were reset to the per capita income level just prior to the start of the transition until per capita income levels recovered.
-See Fukuda-Parr, Lawson-Remer, and Randolph (2015, 2009), and Randolph, Fukuda-Parr and Lawson-Remer (2010) for further details.
+&lt;sup>26 To guard against measurement error and ensure that the frontiers reflect what is reasonably achievable, observations from countries engaged in civil war at the time of the observation were eliminated, and for purposes of estimating the frontier, the per capita income corresponding to observations occurring in the wake of the Post USSR transition when per capita income levels in many of the former Soviet Republics and Eastern

-unusually low relative to the median (precisely, not more than 2 standard deviations below the median).
+To better understand the process, consider the construction of HRMI's Right to Food Score using the low-and middle-income assessment standard.
+The first step, as discussed above, is to figure out the best statistical indicators to monitor.
+Some of HRMI's scores use multiple indicators, but only a single right enjoyment indicator is used in constructing HRMI's right to food score for the low-and middle-income assessment standard-a measure of child malnutrition prevalence.
+Specifically, as shown in Table 2, we use the percentage of children under 5-years of age who are not stunted, that is, whose height for age is not unusually low relative to the median (precisely, not more than 2 standard deviations below the median).
 These data come from the World Health Organization's Global Database on Child Growth and Malnutrition.
 The stunting rate is a bellwether indicator of family malnutrition.
 It has been found to be more sensitive to both chronic caloric insufficiency and a diet chronically lacking in adequate protein and micronutrients and is less likely to be influenced by temporary illness than other measures of child under-nutrition.
 Also, because parents tend to protect the nutritional wellbeing of their children over their own, the child stunting rate also reflects the inability of parents to adequately ensure their own nutritional wellbeing.
 Because our focus is on rights enjoyment, we subtract the child stunting percentage from 100%.
-We then construct a scatter plot of the percentage of children under 5 who are not stunted against GDP per capita (2017 PPP\$) using all available country observations from 1995 to 2018.
+We then construct a scatter plot of the percentage of children under 5 who are not stunted against GDP per capita (2017 PPP\$) using all available country observations from 1995 to 2021.